Learn about the evidence of the effects of medical cannabis

 In the last 45 years, there have been nearly 600 studies conducted using medical cannabis, with more than a third of those studies published in the last five years.
 This renewed global interest in medical cannabis has led to an improved understanding of the cannabis plant, and the identification of many more active components that have potential benefits across a range of conditions.

-The following country health care professional guidelines indicate that medicinal cannabis generally may potentially be used to treat chronic pain, epilepsy, neurodegeneration, spasticity in multiple sclerosis, cancer pain and chemo-induced nausea and vomiting.
+Please read the following country health care professional guidelines for further information including the conditions that medicinal cannabis generally may potentially be used to treat.

 Australian TGA Guidelines